 (b) the standards prescribed under these regulations apply to the emission of noise to which the approval applied.

-[Regulation 18F inserted in Gazette 5 Dec 2013 p.
+[Regulation 18F inserted: Gazette 5 Dec 2013 p.
 5696.]

 18G.
 Noise monitoring fees

 (1) A person granted an approval under regulation 18B(1) must pay the CEO an annual noise monitoring fee of $5 000 (reduced pro rata if the approval is for a part of the year) —